|Period:||Semester 2, Block III, IV||Hours of study:||30:00 hrs|

 - No Honours Class

-First year’ students BA Linguistics will be enrolled in the seminars of this course by the Education Administration Office.
-Other students should first contact the coordinator of studies, Else van Dijk
+First year’ students BA Linguistics will be enrolled in the tutorials of this course by the Education Administration Office.
+Other students should first contact the coordinator of studies, Else van Dijk.
+Self-enrollment is not possible for this course.

 Mode of instruction